oraxen/documentation/mechanics/all-mechanics/README.md

 This mechanic might cause duplication issues!\
 If you find any please open a [bug-report](https://github.com/oraxen/oraxen/issues/new?assignees=&labels=bug&template=bug-report.yml&title=%5BBUG%5D+%3Cname+for+bug%3E) and we will fix them as soon as possible!\
 {% endhint %}\
+{% hint style="warning" %}
+There is currently a known dupe, if your backpack is using a stackable material like paper.\
+Therefore you should use an unstackable item for the material.
+{% endhint %}
 #### Per item configuration
 ```yml
 Mechanics: